HarisTahir2003/Linear-Regression/README.md

 # Linear Regression Assignment

 This repository contains a Jupyter Notebook that demonstrates a simple implementation of linear regression using Python.
 The notebook walks through the steps of loading data, preprocessing, training a linear regression model, and visualizing the results.
 Alongside the Jupyter Notebook, there is also a corresponding .py python file.
+The Linear Regression folder contains the following files:
+- A .ipynb file (Jupyter Notebook) that contains all the code regarding the assignment including text blocks explaining portions of the code
+- A corresponding .py file
+- seven .png files that are screenshots of the plots in the Jupyter Notebook
+- a .csv file that contains all the raw data on which the linear regression is applied.
+You can download and save the .csv file in your computer and open it as an Excel file for better readability.